 Your project is affected if any of the following apply:

-- You started your Procore project when the Invoicing tool was named the Draw Requests tool and created variations that corresponded to your subcontractor payment applications.
+- You started your Procore project when the Payment applications tool was named the Draw Requests tool and created variations that corresponded to your subcontractor payment applications.

 Your project is not affected if any of the following apply:

-- You started your Procore project when the Invoicing tool was named the Draw Requests tool, but you did not have any variations that corresponded to your subcontractor payment applications prior to switching to the Payment Applications tool and then the Invoicing tool.
+- You started your Procore project when the Payment applications tool was named the Draw Requests tool, but you did not have any variations that corresponded to your subcontractor payment applications prior to switching to the Payment applications tool and then the Payment applications tool.

 - Your project started with the Payment Applications or Payment Applications tool.